magento/devdocs/src/guides/v2.4/install-gde/prereq/mysql.md

    If this setting is not enabled, `setup:db:status` will always report that `Declarative Schema is not up to date`.

 {:.bs-callout-info}
 The `explicit_defaults_for_timestamp` setting is deprecated.
-This purpose of this setting is to permit control over deprecated TIMESTAMP behaviors that will be removed in a future MySQL release.
+This setting controls deprecated TIMESTAMP behaviors that will be removed in a future MySQL release.
 When those behaviors are removed, the `explicit_defaults_for_timestamp` setting will be removed as well.

 {:.bs-callout-warning}
 On Magento projects deployed on the Cloud platform, the `explicit_defaults_for_timestamp` setting for MySQL (MariaDB) defaults to *OFF*